ChivnetDevelop/Elec2CO2forWearOS/README.md

 Statement Regarding "Elec2CO2 for Wear OS" App Privacy Policy

-This app is available on Google Play.
+This app is available on Google Play in selected Wear OS and Android versions.

 This app is provided at no cost and is intended for use as is.